xwmx/nb/README.md

 ```

 `nb` embeds the page content in the bookmark, making it available for full
-text search with `nb search` and `nb bookmark search`.
-When `pandoc` is
+text search with `nb search`.
+When `pandoc` is installed, the HTML page
-installed, the HTML page content will be converted to Markdown.
+content will be converted to Markdown.

 In addition to caching the page content, you can also include a quote from
 the page using the `-q` / `--quote` option: